taxjar/taxjar-woocommerce-plugin/tests/README.md

 ## Initial Setup

-1) Install [PHPUnit](http://phpunit.de/) by following their [installation guide](https://phpunit.de/getting-started.html).
-If you've installed it correctly, this should display the version:
+1) [PHPUnit](http://phpunit.de/) and other dev dependencies are installed automatically via `composer install`.
+To ensure you've installed it correctly, check the version:

-    $ phpunit --version
+    $ vendor/bin/phpunit --version

 2) Install WordPress and the WP Unit Test lib using the `install.sh` script.
 Change to the plugin root directory and type: